 In this study, we apply geostatistical models to characterize the spatiotemporal variation in individual body condition and distribution of cod in the south-eastern Baltic Sea.
-We use data from the scientific surveys between 1993–2019, which corresponds to a period of initially high but then deteriorating cod condition (Casini et al., 2016a).
-We then seek to (1) identify which set of covariates (biomass densities of flounder and cod (representing competition), S. entomon (benthic prey), biomass of sprat and herring (pelagic prey), as well as depth, oxygen concentration and temperature), at different scales, can explain observed variation in condition; and (2) explore the role of changes in the spatiotemporal distribution of cod in observed trends in body condition.
+We use data from scientific surveys between 1993–2019, which corresponds to a period of initially high but then deteriorating cod condition (Casini et al., 2016a).
+We then address three aims: (1) Identify which covariates (biomass densities of flounder and cod (representing competition), S. entomon (benthic prey), biomass of sprat and herring (pelagic prey), as well as depth, oxygen concentration and temperature), at different spatial scales (from haul-location to ices rectangle and for pelagic fishes, also basin-level), can explain observed variation in condition; (2) Develop a spatiotemporally standardized, biomass-weighted condition index for cod in the eastern Baltic Sea that takes into account the heterogenous and temporally varying distribution of cod; (3) Explore how the spatiotemporal distribution of cod impacts the environmental conditions experienced and their implications on trends body condition.

 Materials and methods